rahul-kamble-personal-org/aws-org-base-structure/README.md

-# aws_first_personal_project
+# AWS First Personal Project

+## Infrastructure Components

+1. **Virtual Private Cloud (VPC)**
-Creates a VPC with DNS support
+   - Created with DNS support enabled

-Sets up an Internet Gateway
-Defines public and private subnets
+2. **Internet Gateway**
+   - Set up for public internet access

+3. **Subnets**
+   - Public subnet for internet-facing resources
+   - Private subnet for internal resources

+4. **Routing**
-Creates route tables for public and private subnets Associates subnets with route tables
+   - Route tables created for both public and private subnets
+   - Subnets associated with their respective route tables

+5. **Security**
-Establishes a security group for internal VPC traffic Creates VPC endpoints for DynamoDB and Lambda
+   - Security group established to manage internal VPC traffic

+6. **VPC Endpoints**
+   - DynamoDB: For efficient, private access to DynamoDB
+   - Lambda: For secure, private access to Lambda functions

+7. **Cost Optimization**
-NAT Gateway setup is commented out (for cost saving)
+   - NAT Gateway setup commented out to reduce costs

+## Notes
+- The infrastructure is defined using Terraform
+- Resource tagging is implemented for better organization and management
+- Default tags are merged with resource-specific tags for consistency